skip to content

 Lectures

-Attending lectures is optional but students are encouraged to take advantage of lectures offered by the Slavonic Section, Polish Studies, Ukrainian Studies and across the university which are relevant to their research.
+Attending lectures is optional, but students are encouraged to take advantage of lectures offered by the Slavonic Section, Polish Studies, Ukrainian Studies and across the University relevant to their research.

 Posters and Presentations

-The faculty of the Slavonic Section encourages postgraduate students to organise an annual Slavonic Studies Graduate Symposium during which postgraduate MPhil and PhD students have the opportunity to present their work to Slavonic Section members.
+The Slavonic Section faculty encourages postgraduate students to organise an annual Slavonic Studies Graduate Symposium, during which postgraduate MPhil and PhD students present their work to Slavonic Section members.

 Feedback

-Feedback on progress is provided through regular meetings with the supervisor.
-Termly supervision reports are written and are made available to the student online.
+Feedback on progress is provided through regular meetings with the Supervisor.
+Termly supervision reports are written via the Postgraduate Feedback and Reporting System (PFRS) and are available to the student online.

 Assessment